namalio/Fragmenta/README.md

 This is the repository of FRAGMENTA.
 It includes:
 * The paper presented at Models 2015 and the technical report that presents the full theory; under '/docs'
-* The complete Z specification of FRAGMENTA; under 'z-spec'
+* The complete Z specification of FRAGMENTA; under 'Z-Spec'
 * The Isabelle files that define 'FRAGMENTA'; under 'Isabelle'